An Introduction To Raspberry Pi Models, Cases & Projects You Can Build

 XMBC: A.K.A.
 Kodi, XMBC is one of the most popular ways you can handle all of the media bits and bytes on the hard drive connected to your Pi.
 Here’s how to get set up over on MakeUseOf.

-OSMC: Like Kodi, the Open Source Media Center does what it says and is another equally valid means for watching your remastered version of Waterworld on your big screen and streaming Katy Perry in every corner of your home.
+OSMC: Like Kodi, the Open Source Media Center does what it says and is another equally valid means for watching the remastered version of Waterworld on your big screen and streaming Katy Perry in every corner of your home.

 Raspberry Pi Projects For Kids

-Even better, many great RasPi projects don’t require the use of the all-powerful, yet burning-hot soldering iron, so they’re quite safe to build.
+Even better, many great RasPi projects don’t require the use of the all-powerful, yet burning-hot, soldering iron, so they’re quite safe to build.
 Either way, there’s no better way to find Raspberry Pi projects for kids than by reading about these Raspberry Pi projects by kids over on Tech Radar.

 Advanced Raspberry Pi Projects

-J.A.R.V.I.S.: Jeremy’s Astute Residential Virtual Intelligent System is one of the most wildly advanced Raspberry projects, and it incorporates more features than you can shake a stick at.
+J.A.R.V.I.S.: Jeremy’s Astute Residential Virtual Intelligent System is one of the most wildly advanced Raspberry Pi projects, and it incorporates more features than you can shake a stick at.
 Seriously, just go check out this demo video for inspiration to build your own Iron Man-ish tech into your life.

 Raspberry Pi 3 Projects